-“Our goal with Cairo Cafe is to introduce a joyful atmosphere that recalls all the memories rooted in our hearts and minds,” stated the band on social media this week, urging fans to attend.
+“Our goal with Cairo Cafe is to introduce a joyful atmosphere that recalls all the memories rooted in our hearts and minds,” the band said on social media this week, calling on fans to attend.

-Cairo Cafe’s lineup will feature violinist Rana Haggag as the lead singer, alongside Hazem Abdel-Kader (drums), Ahmed El-Mahdy (guitar), Mohamed El-Ashry (bass guitar), Mostafa El-Saeed (saxophone), Waleed Gabr (trumpet), and Zizo (trombone), playing the arrangement of Ali Sharaf (piano).
+Cairo Café’s lineup will feature violinist Rana Haggag as the lead singer, alongside Hazem Abdel-Kader (drums), Ahmed El-Mahdy (guitar), Mohamed El-Ashry (bass guitar), Mostafa El-Saeed (saxophone), Waleed Gabr (trumpet), Ali Shaker (Qanun) and Ayman Sedky (percussions), playing an arrangement by Ali Sharaf (piano).

 All public events in Egypt are being held under strict safety measures to avoid the spread of COVID-19.